GameMakerHub/Catalyst/docs/index.md

 ## About

-Catalyst (Game Maker Dependency Manager) is a tool to manage dependencies within GameMakerStudio2 projects.
+Catalyst is a tool to manage dependencies within GameMakerStudio2 projects, and speed up certain processes.
 If you need a library inside of your project you can use this tool to declare the dependency and install all dependencies.
 The dependencies will be recursively solved, so multiple libraries can require multiple dependencies, and they can be shared.